Terence Burns, Baron Burns: Other positions held

 Lord Burns chaired the Government Inquiry into Hunting with Dogs in England and Wales in 1999–2000, was named Chairman of the Monteverdi Choir and Orchestra in 2001 after serving as a Trustee since 1998 and was appointed Chairman of the Governing Body of the Royal Academy of Music in 2002 after being a Governor since 1998.

-He was non-executive director of Queens Park Rangers FC between 1996 and 2001.
+He was a non-executive director of Queens Park Rangers FC between 1996 and 2001.
 In 2004, he was appointed Chairman of the FA Structural Review by The Football Association, and delivered his Final Report on 12 August 2005.

 Personal life

 The son of Patrick Owen Burns, a coalminer, and Doris Burns, he was born and brought up in the village of Hetton-le-Hole in County Durham, and educated at Houghton-le-Spring Grammar School and the University of Manchester, where he graduated with a Bachelor of Arts degree in economics in 1965.
 He has been married to Anne Elizabeth Powell since 1969.
-They have a son and two daughters and four grandchildren.
+They have a son, two daughters and four grandchildren.